 Let’s say you’re in London.
 For whatever reason, you only have one whole day of free time while you’re in this dynamic city of nearly nine million people.
 Let’s say you want to see as much as possible, to complete your London travel checklist.
+The dilemma is this: do you try to cram in as much as possible?
+Or, pick a few choice places and focus on them?
+If it’s the latter, and you want to see the most unforgettable sites of London, have no fear: it’s very possible.
 One easy solution is to take a guided tour.

-For example, the London in a Day tour, led by a local expert, whisks you around London to see the Tower of London, Buckingham Palace, Big Ben, St. Paul’s Cathedral, and many other iconic sites.
+If you want to see some of the key London Landmarks then, the London in a Day tour, led by a local expert, whisks you around London to see the Tower of London, Buckingham Palace, Big Ben, St. Paul’s Cathedral, and other iconic sites.
 You also get skip the line privileges and a cruise along the Thames River.
 All that London in just one day.

 The best way to tackle London in a day is to focus on a few centrally located neighborhoods.
 Central London is loaded with iconic, must-see sites.
+Here is a run-down of some of the top places to have on your London Travel Checklist:

 Westminster Abbey